EliteLoser/Finance/text/Fear and Danger.md

 are now back at levels significantly higher than in February 2020, before covid-19.
 The technology sector has been described as a bubble for years already.
 It just keeps going.

 My "career" with savings/investing started in 2013.
 From 2013 to 2021 I have sold _everything_ 3 times.
-Each time I was driven by fear after talking to friends/family who warned me of imminent danger.
+Each time, I was driven by fear after talking to friends/family who warned me of imminent danger.
 Driven by fear of being in danger (in the financial world...).
-Each time I was utterly wrong and missed out on decent/huge profits in the longer run.
+Each time, I was utterly wrong, and missed out on decent/huge profits in the longer run.
 I have learned a lot about myself and how I deal with this type of psychological risk as time went by.
 Yesterday, I once again sold, but this time not everything.
 You see, I read the famous Michael Burry had predicted a fall in prices.
 Surely a guy who was right in 2007 can't be wrong now...
 Or can he?